vt-bekah/sql-challenge/README.md

 **Data Engineering**
 1. Use the provided information to create a table schema for each of the six CSV files.
 Be sure to do the following:
    * Remember to specify the data types, primary keys, foreign keys, and other constraints.
    * For the primary keys, verify that the column is unique.
-Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row.
+Otherwise, create a composite key, which takes two primary keys to uniquely identify a row.
    * Be sure to create the tables in the correct order to handle the foreign keys.
 2. Import each CSV file into its corresponding SQL table.